masteringmodernpayments/book/state_and_history.md

 </table>
 ```

-Each change will have a timestamp and a block of changes, one row for each column that changed in that update.
+Each change will have a timestamp, the event, and a block of changes, one row for each column that changed in that update.
 For a typical completed sale there will be three rows, "pending", "processing", and "completed" with all of the information from Stripe.